matlink/gplaycli/README.md

 		                        Update all APKs in a given folder -f FOLDER, --folder FOLDER
-		                        Where to put the downloaded Apks, only for -d command -v, --verbose         Be verbose
+		                        Where to put the downloaded Apks, only for -d command -t, --token           Instead of classical credentials, use the tokenize version
+		  -tu TOKEN_URL, --token-url TOKEN_URL
+		                        Use the given tokendispenser URL to retrieve a token -v, --verbose         Be verbose
 		  -c CONF_FILE, --config CONF_FILE
 		                        Use a different config file than credentials.conf